imujtaba8488/package_im_stepper/README.md

 * __Controlling Steppers:__ All steppers are controlled using the `activeStep` property.
 You can control a stepper by:-

-  * using the built-in next and previous buttons.
+  * using the built-in next and previous buttons. __Note:__ DotStepper does not have built-in next and previous buttons.

-  * tapping individual steps in case of Icon, Image, and Number steppers.
-Please note that the tapping behavior doesn't apply to the `DotStepper`.
+  * tapping individual steps.

   * using external buttons or events.